 Reading Franz Liszt: Revealing the Poetry Behind the Music

-A vivid exploration of Liszt's greatest piano pieces and the literature that inspired them—from Petrarch’s love poetry to Dante's Divine Comedy, from Goethe's Faust to the Byron's Childe Harold.
-Paul Roberts writes:
+A vivid exploration and questioning of the literature that inspired Liszt's greatest piano pieces—from Petrarch’s love poetry to Dante's Divine Comedy, from Goethe's Faust to the Byron's Childe Harold.

 Reflections: The Piano Music of Maurice Ravel

 The richness and colour of his involvement makes this book an endless source of reference and delight in terms of both scholarship and poetry.
 A mine of information, it is difficult to imagine a finer or more glowing tribute.
 Bryce Morrison, Gramophone

 Reflections is Paul Roberts’s third book, published in 2012.
 The book is a vivid and lively account of the genesis of Ravel’s piano music in relation to the imaginative influences in his life, with chapters on the influence of Liszt and Debussy, on the writers whom Ravel admired, and on his wide group of friends, including the poet Leon Paul Fargue and the pianist Ricardo Viñes.